Sachin-251/task-management/README.md

 ## Contributions

 Contributions are welcome!
-Feel free to open issues and submit pull requests to help improve Priorota.
+Feel free to open issues and submit pull requests to help improve Priorita.

 ## License